Zapotec script: Wider usage and development

 The Zapotec script spread widely in southwestern Mesoamerica, possibly as a reflex of hegemonic interests and/or the emergence increasingly wider networks of interaction among the elites.
 The westernmost extent of Zapotec script is the Pacific coast of Oaxaca and Guerrero, with most inscribed material dating from 600 - 900 CE.
 As a result of its spread, Zapotec writing became multilingual and maximized its logophonic traits, whereas phonetic writing was minimized over time and eventually confined to proper names and toponyms.
-Traditionally, this process of `devolution' has also been connected to the rising importance of Teotihuacan (Whittaker 1992, p.
-6-7).
+Traditionally, this process of `devolution' has also been connected to the rising importance of Teotihuacan.

-At its eastern fringe of extension, it has been suggested that Zapotec writing influenced scribal traditions in the Isthmus of Tehuantepec and Chiapas (Urcid 2005, p.
-7).
+At its eastern fringe of extension, it has been suggested that Zapotec writing influenced scribal traditions in the Isthmus of Tehuantepec and Chiapas.
 At its northwestern boundary, Zapotec writing and Central Mexican influences converged in the development of the Ñuiñe script.

 The Zapotec script appears to have gone out of use in the late Classic period.
 Most inscriptions were carved before 700 CE, and no later than the 10th century, it was replaced by another form of writing that ultimately developed into later Mixtec and Aztec writing systems.
 It is possible, however, that these were influenced by Zapotec writing.